Guiding The Last Layer in Federated Learning with Pre-Trained Models: Introduction

 Prior work on transfer learning in the federated setting has focused on treating the pre-trained model as a stable initialization for classical FL algorithms that adapt all the parameters of the model.
 Approaches from the transfer learning literature demonstrate that it is often more efficient to adapt only parts of the model such as just the last layers \citep{kornblith2019better}, affine parameters \citep{lian2022scaling,Yazdanpanah_2022_CVPR}, or adapters \cite{houlsby2019parameter}.
-These approaches frequently yield combinations of better performance, computation time and more easily avoided over-fitting.
+These approaches frequently yield combinations of better performance, computation time and better prevention against over-fitting.
 The selection is often a function of architecture, task similarity, and dataset size \citep{evci2022head2toe,VTAB, Yazdanpanah_2022_CVPR}.
 In many supervised learning tasks studied in the literature such as transfer learning from ImageNet, the representations are powerful and training only the linear classifier is sufficient for strong performance \citep{kornblith2019better}.

-Notably, a key driver of algorithmic development in FL is the reduction of communication cost, having largely motivated the multi-iteration design of the classical FedAVG algorithm (see e.g., \citet{mcmahan2017communication}).
+A key driver of algorithmic development in FL is the reduction of communication cost, having largely motivated the design of the FedAvg algorithm (see e.g., \citet{mcmahan2017communication}).
 Although not studied in the prior works, updating only the linear classifier can be highly efficient in the federated setting when starting from a pre-trained model.
 It can allow for both high performance, limited communication cost (since only the linear layer needs to be transmitted), and potentially rapid convergence due to the stability of training only the final layer.
 Training the linear classifier in a federated setting can lead to classical FL problems such as client drift if not treated appropriately.
 An example of this is illustrated in \citet[Appendix C]{nguyen2023begin}.
-Our work highlights that the Nearest Class Mean (NCM), a simple classical alternative to the classification layer, allows us to obtain a powerful classifier.
-We highlight that NCM can be computed exactly and efficiently in the federated setting without violating privacy constraints.
-In what follows we will demonstrate that in many cases of interest, using NCM to tune the classification head can even outperform approaches considered in prior work with communication and computation costs an order of magnitude less.